 The KT-Series pumps covered herein have an oil circulating pump to provide adequate lubrication at all pressures including atmosphere.
 The vacuum pump has three cams and pistons pumping in parallel, driven by a common shaft.
 The cams are positioned on the shaft so as to dynamically balance moving parts.
-This balancing technique applied to the Rotary Piston Principle was developed by Kinney Vacuum and virtually eliminates vibration.
+This balancing technique applied to the Rotary Piston Principle was developed by Tuthill Vacuum & Blower Systems and virtually eliminated vibration.

-Figure 1 shows a cross section of the pump with the pistons being driven by the cams and revolving within the cylinder.
+Figure 1. shows a cross section of the pump with the pistons being driven by the cams and revolving within the cylinder.

 Gas is drawn into the pump through a common inlet, channeled to the three piston slides and into the space behind the pistons as they rotate.
 The gas ahead of the pistons is compressed and forced out the discharge valves.
 As the gas is forced through the pump, sealing oil is mixed with the discharged gas and the discharged mixture is channeled into the separator, which is located in the reservoir, and there the gas is separated from the oil.
+Sealing and lubricating oil is provided by the oil pump which is mounted on the non-drive ahead and driven by direct coupling to the vacuum pump drive shaft.
+The oil pump provides forced feed oil circulation at all operating pressures including atmosphere.